semaphoreci/semaphore/docs/docs/using-semaphore/permissions.md

 Among other actions, members can:

-- View the organization activity
+- View the organization's activity
 - View and manage dashboards
 - View and manage [notifications](./notifications)
 - Create [projects](./projects)